-4 The Institutional Research Data Management Strategy Template (version 2.0, published 1 March 2020) was developed by the Portage Institutional RDM Strategy Working Group to support institutions that are in the process of developing their own RDM strategies.
+4 The Institutional Research Data Management Strategy Template (version 2.0, published 1 March 2020) was developed by the Portage Institutional RDM Strategy Working Group.

-Goal 2: To assess the current and ideal states of RDM at Aurora College.

-Proposed Actions

-Create an RDM Advisory Committee of Aurora College staff and researchers to act as a community of data champions, advise on issues related to RDM at Aurora College, recommend updates to institutional RDM policies, and guide the development of the RDM strategy.
+Goal 2: To assess the current and ideal states of RDM at Aurora College PROPOSED ACTIONS TIMELINE PROGRESS-TO-DATE STATUS Create an RDM Advisory Committee of Aurora College staff and researchers to act as a community of data champions, advise on issues related to RDM at Aurora College, recommend updates to institutional RDM policies, and guide the development of the RDM strategy.
+2023 An RDM Advisory Committee with representatives from the College's Research division, Libraries, and Information Technology department has been formed.
+The committee reviewed the draft version 4 of the strategy resulting in an updated draft (version 5) in June 2023.
+The committee meets regularly to monitor the progress of the strategy goals.
+Complete Use the results of the environmental scan to inform future institutional planning and decision-making around RDM resources.
+2023 - ongoing Results from the environmental scan were used to inform strategy goals.
+The strategy has been presented to and approved by the Aurora College Executive leadership team.
+Work to ensure Aurora College practices and leadership are compliant with Triagency RDM requirements will continue.
+Advocacy will continue to ensure RDM is accounted for in institutional planning.
+In progress

-Timeline: 6 months

-Use the results of the environmental scan to inform future institutional planning and decisionmaking around RDM resources.

-Timeline: 1 year- ongoing

 Create a working group to ensure Aurora College RDM practices align with NWT Indigenous data sovereignty and data management priorities.
+2024 - 2025 To do Perform a scan of international RDM best practices and ensure the College is in alignment with these standards.
+2024- 2025 To do